 In perhaps his finest achievement to date, he helped Nacional win the league title as top scorer with a number of inspired performances that roused the Medellín crowd.
 Not since the days of Pablo Escobar, his namesake Andrés, and the golden generation of 1994, had the city been so inspired by its football.

 While his record of 33 caps and nine goals for Colombia doesn’t do his considerable ability justice, few fans from the clubs he played for will ever care.
-For them Juan Pablo Ángel symbolised everything that’s good about the sport we love.
-Most importantly, he brought hope to every club he played for.
-A rare trait, indeed.
+For them, Juan Pablo Ángel symbolised everything that’s good about the sport we love.
+Most importantly, he brought renewed hope wherever he went with his honesty, commitment and talent.
+Rare traits, indeed